lileiting/BinMarkers/README.md

 scaffold1\_12345, scaffold1-12345

-The default genotypes are "a" for 0/0, "h" for 0/1, "b" for 1/1, "-" for missingthese could be customized useing -0, -1, -2 and -m options.
+The default genotypes are "a" for 0/0, "h" for 0/1, "b" for 1/1, "-" for missingthese could be customized using -0, -1, -2 and -m options.

 Examples